jbukoski/PotentialNaturalRegeneration/README.md

 1. Human population at 250 m resolution with a 2 km buffer :heavy_check_mark:
 1. Strictly Protected Area at 1 km  with a 2 km buffer :heavy_check_mark:
 1. Sustainable Protected Area at 1 km with a 2 km buffer :heavy_check_mark:
-**I note those two variables could be added together in R to obtain total protected area, so no need to calculate that as part of the geoprocessing.**
-:question: **I dind't understand the sentence above.**
 1. Urban area at 300 m reslution with a 2 km buffer :heavy_check_mark:
 1. Slope at 30m resolution with a 500 m buffer :heavy_check_mark:
 1. - [ ] Forest cover (one date near the beginning of the time series) at a 30m resolution with a 500 m, 1 km and 2 km buffer.
-**~~Note that Forest cover is one of the few variables where we need to explore multiple radii.
-I see there are several forest cover datasets at 30 m so we may need to discuss which one to use.~~** Defined on "so perhaps based on the most recent Hansen data" statement.
 1. Human Footprint Index (To be defined if buffer moving window or as point-based);

-#### Points-based:
+### Points-based:
 1. the identify of the country/territory within which the pixel falls [~~GADM~~](https://gadm.org/data.html) [actually using LISB](http://geonode.state.gov/) :heavy_check_mark:
 1. the identify of the biome, ecoregion and province within which the pixel falls.
 Most current data from Ecorregions (2017), originally from Olson.
 1. :heavy_check_mark: the identity of the continent within which the pixel falls. **Not necessary, anymore.
 Only ecoregion;**
 1. the lat and lon of each point :heavy_check_mark: **Yes, inform lat/long**;
 1. does the pixel fall within a protected area?
 (And perhaps the type of protected area, if the global protected area dataset has multiple levels that might be related to forest regeneration.
-For example, some times of protected status may still allow some level of forestry). https://www.protectedplanet.net/ (:heavy_check_mark: **How should I ideintify protection type? by category?
-0/1?**): **Yes, inform the PA's cathegory**;
+For example, some times of protected status may still allow some level of forestry). https://www.protectedplanet.net/ (:heavy_check_mark: **Yes, inform the PA's cathegory**;
 1. Elevation: I don't think we need a focal window, just use the pixel value. :heavy_check_mark:
 1. Althought it is ambigous, I produced both, point based and on buffer analysis: **Slope I did not include a buffer because we want the information at the point with natural regeneration or without natural regeneration, so we need the data at the point only.** :heavy_check_mark:

 **Some other points**
-* the scale of the focal window size: it will be somewhere in the ~~0.5-~~ 2km radius range (yet to be determined exactly). (accorded by e-mail [25 de set de 2019] that focal window will be done on 2 Km only ) :heavy_check_mark:
+* the scale of the focal window size: 2km radius range (accorded by e-mail [25 de set de 2019])

 1. Non-restorable areas:
     On Pablo's paper: we mask (exclude):
     * Water body;
     * Wetlands;
     * Permanent snow and ice area (Oslon data.
 If necessary [take a look here](https://github.com/FelipeSBarros/WorldRestorationUncertainty#updating-forested-areas-2017)
-    * ~~Hansen's masked areas~~;
-    * ~~Hansen's forest areas w/ 100% fo forest cover~~;

 1. Restorable areas: [GEE code here](https://code.earthengine.google.com/46c209046cecd3349e5b36eed5de67e3)
     >""We estimated the persistence chances of restored